 Diabetes Drug Ozempic Approved for Weight Loss

 Wegovy, a once-weekly injectable medication (semaglutide), has been approved by the FDA to treat obesity and excess weight – conditions that can lead to type 2 diabetes and prediabetes.
-This new treatment has led to significant weight loss in clinical trials; expected to be available in the US this month.
+This new treatment has led to significant weight loss in clinical trials.

 Obesity is a complicated and serious chronic condition that can lead to many other complications – including type 2 diabetes, prediabetes, and heart disease.
 As of 2018, almost half (42%) of adults in the US lived with obesity, defined as a body mass index (BMI) over 30 kg/m2.
 However, most people with obesity are undiagnosed, and less than 3% have been prescribed a medicine to help them manage their condition.
 Although obesity and excess weight can directly lead to type 2 diabetes and prediabetes, weight management can reduce that risk – preventing or delaying the onset of these diseases.

 On June 4, 2021 the FDA approved Novo Nordisk’s Wegovy (generic name: semaglutide), a once-weekly injection for chronic weight management.
 Semaglutide, a GLP-1 receptor agonist drug, is also approved in the US to treat type 2 diabetes as a once-weekly injection (Ozempic) and as a tablet taken orally (Rybelsus).
 In addition to improving diabetes management, Ozempic and Rybelsus support heart health.
 Ozempic is specifically approved to reduce the risk of serious heart problems, including heart attacks, strokes, and heart-related deaths in adults with type 2 diabetes and heart disease.
 A clinical trial is currently investigating whether Ozempic can slow the progression of chronic kidney disease in people with type 2 diabetes.

 Wegovy is a slightly higher dose than Ozempic at 2.4 mg, and in the STEP 1 clinical trial, it averaged 14.9% weight loss.
 Wegovy is now approved for people with obesity (BMI greater than 30 kg/m2) or excess weight (BMI greater than 27 kg/m2) who also have at least one other weight-related health condition, such as type 2 diabetes, high blood pressure, or high cholesterol.
 The drug is used in combination with a reduced calorie meal plan and increased physical activity to support weight loss.